 Although total shoulder replacement surgery is much less common than other joint replacements — about 5% the rate of hip and knee surgery, for example — it’s very much a viable procedure that effectively treats shoulder pain caused by damage from trauma or arthritis.
-The surgeons of Methodist Physician Group Orthopedic and Spine Center in Merrillville, Indiana, can restore your shoulder’s range of motion while relieving pain when more conservative treatments fail.
+The surgeons of The Methodist Physician Group Specialists in Merrillville, Indiana, can restore your shoulder’s range of motion while relieving pain when more conservative treatments fail.
 Call or click today to book a consultation.

 Your shoulder is a complex joint with an extensive range of motion, enabling you to do things such as throwing a baseball and kneading bread dough.
 Over time, wear and tear takes a toll on your shoulder, which may be aggravated by injury or arthritis.
 As the protective tissue within your shoulder ages, the joint is no longer cushioned as effectively as it once was, which may create pain through nerve compression or bone-on-bone contact.

 You’re a strong candidate for total shoulder replacement if you’re suffering from severe pain that interferes with your ability to perform daily living activities, such as dressing, washing, and reaching into cupboards.
 Even when you’re resting, you’re likely to feel some discomfort and pain that may prevent you from sleeping well.

 Pain typically stems from deterioration of the joint surfaces inside your shoulder.
 As cartilage wears, there’s less space for movement within the joint, so your bones may no longer move as freely as they once did, or the reduced space may compress nerves.